Latest News

 The U.S. uses an Iranian smuggling technique to sneak oil from the Gulf

-Satellite images show that as recently as June 1117, pairs of ships were seen transferring oil at two sites simultaneously.
-Four sources, including an ex-U.S. official who was aware of the attack, claim that the Apache helicopter shot down by Iran on the 9th, which sparked retaliatory attacks by the U.S. Satellite imagery showed six pairs of oil tankers clustered in a small area near the port of Sohar on the day that the Apache helicopter was shot down.
+According to satellite images and shipping data, the transfer began in early May.
+At least 116 vessels were involved.
+Satellite imagery shows that as recently as Tuesday morning 12 pairs of ships were seen side by side in the Gulf of Oman.
+Eight of them off the coast of Sohar, Oman, and four near Fujairah.
+Images from last week show that on June 11, the activity peaked and 17 pairs of vessels were seen simultaneously transferring oil at both sites.
+Four sources, including an ex-U.S. official who was aware of the attack, said that the Apache helicopter shot down by Iran on the 9th, which sparked retaliatory U.S. bombings, played a role in the mission.
+Six pairs of tanker vessels were grouped together on satellite imagery in a small area near the port of Sohar, the day that the Apache helicopter was shot down.

 Could not confirm the role of the Apache in the operation.
 A U.S. Defense official responded to questions by saying that no Central Command forces were involved in the offshore ship-toship oil transfer operations.
 U.S. officials confirmed that a drone boat rescued both crew members.

-Prior to this, the extent of the transfers, their working, and Apache's involvement in the operation were not reported.
+Previously, the Apache's involvement in the operation, the extent of the transfers and how they operate, as well as the Apache's role, had not been reported.
 Centcom was contacted by the White House.
-The Iranian government has not responded to requests for comments about the transfer operation.
+The Iranian government has not responded to inquiries about the transfer operation.
 These two locations, located in the Gulf of Oman, near the exit of Strait of Hormuz are very close to the borders drawn by the Persian Gulf Strait Authority.
-This is a newly established Iranian body that was created to manage the Hormuz Strait.
+This is a new Iranian body established to manage the Hormuz Strait.
 The Islamic Revolutionary Guard Corps may use drones and missiles to attack ships that do not comply with Iran’s orders.
-Fujairah has been repeatedly targeted by Iran during the U.S. led operation.
-According to British maritime risk management company Vanguard, a "unknown projectile", which struck a tanker near the coast of Oman, occurred over the weekend.
-Vanguard stated in a press release that the crew were safe, and the impact had caused some cargo leakage but not environmental damage.
+Fujairah has experienced repeated Iranian attacks during this U.S. led operation.
+According to British maritime risk management company Vanguard, a "unknown projectile", which struck a tanker near the coast of Oman, hit 'this past weekend.
+Vanguard stated in a press release that the crew was safe, and the impact had caused some cargo leakage but not environmental damage.
 The statement did not say whether the tanker had been involved in a transfer from ship to ship.
-Iran's response to the U.S./Israeli conflict was to effectively close the Strait of Hormuz through which a fifth of the world's oil is normally consumed.
-This caused the largest global energy disruption in history, and has sparked inflation all over the world.
-Although risky and inefficient transfers from ship to ship, they appear to be part of Trump's administration's effort to restore normal oil flow from the Gulf.
+Iran's response to the U.S./Israeli conflict was to effectively close the Strait of Hormuz.
+This is where roughly a fifth of the world's oil consumption passes.
+This caused the largest global energy disruption in history, and sparked inflation all over the world.
+Ship-to-ship transfers are part of Trump?administration efforts to restore normal oil flow from the Gulf, even though they're risky and inefficient.
 Donald Trump, the U.S. president, said that Friday would be the reopening of Strait of Hormuz under a framework agreement with Iran announced earlier this week.
 Details are still vague.
-The announced deal did not affect oil transfers, but it was impossible to determine.
+It was not possible to determine if the announced agreement had affected oil transfers.
 An investigation published on May 20 revealed that Iran had established its own system to guide ships through the Strait.
 This involved island checkpoints and diplomatic deals, as well as sometimes fees.

 STAGGERED Departures and Waypoints